 Last night as our family was glued to the laptop following election returns, Zach saw a side by side photo like this on the screen.
 Here is what he said to me (which I quickly wrote down so as not to forget).
 This was completely unprompted.

-"What's the difference between and ?
+"What's the difference between Obama and John McCain?
 McCain has white hair and Obama has dark hair.
 McCain is old and Obama looks young.
 Obama is always smiling and McCain is not."

 I love what he saw and what he didn't see and what he found important enough to point out.
 I love that he was trying to figure out for himself what mattered to him.